jamesdcraine/JChomework7/README.md

 # JChomework7

+## **Overview**
 Create a command-line application that dynamically generates a PDF profile from a GitHub username.
-The application will be invoked with the following command: node index.js
+The application will be invoked with the following command: *node index.js*

 The user will be prompted for a favorite color, which will be used as the background color for cards.

-The PDF will be populated with the following:
+#The PDF will be populated with the following:

-Profile image
+-Profile image
-User name
+-User name

-Links to the following:
+#Links to the following:

-User location
-User GitHub profile
+-User GitHub profile
-User blog
+-User blog

+#And the following data populated:

+-User location
-User bio
+-User bio
-Number of public repositories
+-Number of public repositories
-Number of followers
+-Number of followers
-Number of GitHub stars
+-Number of GitHub stars
-Number of users following
+-Number of users following

 Following the common templates for user stories, we can frame this challenge as follows:

 AS A product manager

 I WANT a developer profile generator